-The study findings are generally released in summary form during the fall of each even-numbered year.
+The study findings are generally released in the fall of each even-numbered year, in summary form.
 A full report, including detailed data and notes on methodology, is released several months later.
 Oregon has been doing these studies in even-numbered years since 1986.

 Every state's economy is different, which leads to a different mix of industries, occupations, and occupational hazards.
-We want to factor out this difference – in other words, create a standard industry mix for all states – so that we can see real differences in workers’ compensation rates.
-As a result, the index rate is a weighted average, using a consistent mix of 50 major risk classifications, across all states within each study.
+We want to factor out this difference by using a comparable mix of risk classifications for each state.
+The Index Rate is a type of weighted average, using a consistent mix of 50 major risk classifications, across all states.
 The weights used in the average are the most recent available Oregon payrolls for each class; thus the mix varies slightly from study to study.

-When rates in other states are generally declining, a state with smaller declines than others can see its relative rank go up.
-The study includes costs other than pure premium.
-The rates we use in the study also incorporate insurer expenses and state administrative assessments.
-These may go up and down, independent of pure premiums, so a state could see a drop in pure premium rates but an increase in insurer overhead, state administrative assessments, or both.
+When rates in many states are declining, a state with smaller declines than others can see its relative rank go up.
+The study incorporates additional employer cost factors, including insurer expenses and state administrative assessments.
+These may trend differently than pure premiums.

 An alternative measure is published in each study.
-That measure is each state's index rate as a percentage of the median (middle) state in that year's study.
-This can be more useful than the rankings alone.
-In recent years, rates have become more closely bunched, so small differences in the index rate may affect the ranking significantly.
+That measure is each state's index rate expressed as a percentage of the median (middle) state in that year's study.
+For some purposes this can be more useful than the ranking values alone.
+In recent years rates have become more closely bunched together, so small differences in the rate index may affect the ranking quite a few places.
 This makes it harder to track states over time.
-In the 2012 study, we reported 20 states within plus or minus 10 percent of the median, indicating a very tight grouping.
+In the 2016 study there are 21 states within plus or minus 10 percent of the median, indicating a very tight grouping.